 This step helps you avoid mistakes later on and makes sure that your product delivers every time someone opens the bottle.

 Tomato ketchup recipe formulation in the lab is one thing.
 Producing at scale is another.
-A lot can change when you go from 10 liters to 1,000 liters.
+A lot can change when you go from 10 litres to 1,000 litres.

 Your food formulation consultant can help you: